PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 This propagation changes no child callback, nested result, pass-ID order, shared context, duplicate-Transpose policy, cleanup timing, safe-binary or unary-fanout successor, dependency, public behavior, or TensorFlow isolation.

+The Transpose/unary-fanout runner has two three-slot policies.
+Its default callback policy runs unary-passthrough plus unary-fanout and unary/binary- fanout cleanup.
+The post-QDQ direct policy replaces unary-passthrough with layout-Transpose cleanup.
+Both variants share one pass-state scope.
+The runner and lowerer helper currently discard their ordered results.

+Strict characterization requires both variants to return their three dictionaries in active pass-ID order.
+It selects `_layout_pass_set_1_transpose_unary_fanout_results` for the sole post-QDQ direct call between the final suffix and final safe-binary results.
+The target must remain unconsumed.
+The same helper remains the attention-gate/QDQ callback;
+its newly exposed tuple will occupy that parent's existing callback slot, but the parent currently discards its own result and has no summary or guard.